RiteshYennuwar/ETE_Disease_Classification/README.md

 ## Usage

-- **Flask App**: Run the Command
+- **Flask App**:  To start the application and run the DVC pipeline for data ingestion, model training, and evaluation, execute the following command:
     ```bash
     python app.py

-This will run the dvc pipeline to train the model along with data ingestion and model evaluation.

-Then navigate to http://127.0.0.1:4000 to run the app in the local browser
+After running the command, navigate to http://127.0.0.1:4000 in your web browser to access the application.

-make sure to upload the image of the chicken fecal that you suspect to have Coccidiosis disease
+**Image Upload** : Make sure to upload an image of the chicken fecal matter that you suspect to have Coccidiosis disease for prediction.

 ## Docker Setup